 Capoeira at TDSM and Anytime Fitness Ocean Plaza

 In Macau, this practice is represented by Axe Capoeira, an active participant in all local cultural events and international competitions.
-Notably, one of their teachers Hugo Almeida brought Macau a bronze medal at the World Capoeira Championship 2018!
-Currently, two locations offer classes for adults.
-One is the TDSM dance studio on Macau side.
-The other one is in Anytime Fitness at Ocean Plaza.
-Contact Axe Capoeira, TDSM, and Anytime Fitness to find out about the schedule and fees.
+Currently, adults can attend classes in Anytime Fitness at Ocean Plaza.
+Contact Axe Capoeira or Anytime Fitness to find out about the schedule and fees.
 By the way, the first class at Anytime Fitness is free and Axe Capoeira also has classes for kids.

 Axe Capoeira Rua do Minho 229, Macau, www.facebook.com/axecapoeiramacau